Survive This season 1: Episode 7

 Map of the course taken by Team One and Team Two during Episode 7, "Deep Woods, Part 2."

-In Episode 7, "Deep Woods, Part 2", both teams started out at relatively the same spot (see map, right).
+In the seventh episode, "Deep Woods, Part 2", both teams started out at relatively the same spot (see map, right).
 Each team was told to head east, pass through the swamp, and arrive in the meadow.
 Neither team was told that a lake lay in their path.
 The shortest course for each team would be to pass between the lakes.
 Team One navigated east correctly, but then took the long way (north) around the lake.
 Their five-hour hike turned into a 10-hour trek.
 Team One arrived at the meadow, however.
 Team Two's navigation was errant, and the team traveled east for only a short time before drifting east-southeast.
 When Team Two reached the lake, they became lost and turned north when they thought they was going south.
 Team Two then mistakenly doubled back to its starting point and never made it to the meadow.